celery/celery/docs/userguide/routing.rst

     Binds a queue to an exchange with a routing key.

-    Unbound queues will not receive messages, so this is necessary.
+    Unbound queues won't receive messages, so this is necessary.

     See :meth:`amqp:Channel.queue_bind <amqp.channel.Channel.queue_bind>`